hemendrameena/WnCC_WebDevelopment_Project/README.md

 Currently in this Repo there are two Assignment given in the WnCC_SoC project 'Introduction to Web Development.

-Topics Learned till now -:
+### Topics Learned till now -:

 1. HTML5
 2. CSS (including CSS Media Queries)
 3. Javascript
+4. AngularJS
+5. Basics of TypeScript (Needed for AngularJS)
+6. Django

 ## Assignment 1
 In this I have replicated the static page of Internet IITB Site, i.e. internet.iitb.ac.in